piedoom/portfolio/content/projects/resamplr.md

 I began working on Resamplr (or at least the foundations) around Senior year in High School.
 Since I was little, I always loved to create music digitally.
 I'd often use digitally "sampled" instruments to add some vibrancy to my tracks.
 As I grew older, I began to sample instruments of my own, including experiments like homemade instruments and strange combinations like bowed guitars.
 I shared these instruments with the internet, and the response was great.

-## Creating a website

 {{ key(title="Rev 1 (2014)") }}

+{% grid(type="video", path="resamplr/rev1.mp4", header="Creating a website" format="large") %}
     In high school, I began to create my own custom website for the sounds I made.
 I had brief encounters with WordPress and Wix, but in the end they proved too cumbersome for my use case.
-I learned some PHP and HTML, and came up with this:

-{{ gifv(path="resamplr/rev1.mp4") }}

-If you're thinking "Wow, this looks awful" - well, I was much younger.  **This whole post is supposed to show my personal progress when it comes to design and interaction.**  So let's start critiquing and improving, shall we?
+I learned some PHP and HTML, and came up with this. **This whole post is supposed to show my personal progress when it comes to design and interaction.**  So let's start critiquing and improving.
+{% end %}

 # Rev 2